T minus 15 seconds, guidance is internal

 Ed White, the first American to ‘space walk’, is a played most impressively by Jason Clarke, who comes across as a larger-than-life character.
 His fate underscores the point of this film, which is to show the general danger and difficulty inherent in experimental flight, including space flight, and to illustrate particularly how Neil Armstrong was affected by the inevitable tragedies encountered when participating in such projects.

 This still image from film shot at the time illustrates the gargantuan size of the Saturn V/Apollo moon rocket.
 The tiny white cone at upper right, beneath the long thin probe (the escape tower) is the roomy three-man command module.
-(You might make out its sonic shock wave, much smaller than that which envelops the middle of the rocket.)
+(You might make out its cone of cavitation condensation, much smaller than that which envelops the middle of the rocket.)
 The silver cylinder (the service module) connecting the command module to the tapered white stage (containing the lunar lander) was full of equipment and machinery and was accessible only from outside.

 The dialog between the space crewmen and Mission Control has the several second delay between message and reply—caused by the distance between the moon and the earth—edited out.
-Similarly, the frantic looking up of the navigation computer program documentation at Mission Control when the 1202 alarm sounds (and then the 1201 alarm) is compressed.
+Similarly, the frantic looking up of the navigation computer program documentation at Mission Control when the 1202 alarm sounds is compressed.

 The film is all about Neil Armstrong, which is fair enough.
-I am not sure this is really a criticism, but I feel it worth pointing out that, when Apollo 11 touched down, he and Buzz Aldrin touched down together.
+I am not sure this is really a criticism, but I feel it worth pointing out that, when the Eagle touched down on the moon, Neil Armstrong and Buzz Aldrin touched down together.
 One might judge who was ‘first’ in terms of physical contact with the material of the moon itself.
 I assume that would be whichever of them was first to remove their helmet when back inside the lunar module after venturing outside.
 (I read that moon dust smells like gunpowder.)
 Which of them that was, I do not know.
 Does it matter?
+Anyway, I guess One of the First Two Men would not be a catchy film title.

 I find many ‘people oriented’ scenes too close-cropped (zoomed in) for comfort.
 It imparts the feel of a film made for the small screen.
 Fortunately, many scenes, including those on the moon (filmed in some kind of gravel pit, apparently) are truly scenic.

-In orbit around the moon in the lunar module, Ryan Gosling steps back and forth to change view from the instrument panel to looking out of one of the triangular windows.
-However, at that point in reality the astronauts are in zero-G, so there is no stepping of any kind.
-To be fair, it is hardly noticeable and, when they use the engine to drop down to the surface, some virtual body weight returns, firstly from the acceleration imparted by the rocket engine, and then from the moon’s own gravity.
+This is not a criticism either, although I initially considered it one.
+(I have retained this paragraph because I believe it to be interesting.)
+In orbit around the moon in the lunar module, Ryan Gosling steps back and forth to change view from his main triangular window to looking out of one of the overhead windows.
+At that point in reality the astronauts were in zero-G, so it seemed to me that there could be no stepping of any kind.
+However, they were restrained from floating around the cabin by elastic chords fastened to the floor at one end and hooked onto the sides of their space suits at waist level at the other, so such movement was possible.
+In any case, when they use the engine to drop down to the surface, some virtual body weight returns, firstly from the acceleration imparted by the rocket engine, and then (after touch-down) from the moon’s own gravity.

-In the movie, Buzz Aldrin announces the illumination of the contact lights (on the instrument panel) after the lunar module lands.
-In reality, the lights come on when a surface sensing probe touches the surface.
-(Three of the four landing legs had them hanging down underneath.)
-The real Buzz Aldrin announced it as soon as the lights came on so Armstrong knew to shut down the engine — and the spacecraft dropped the last few feet to land on the moon.
+In the movie, Buzz Aldrin announces the illumination of the contact light (on the instrument panel) after the lunar module lands.
+In reality, the light comes on when a surface sensing probe touches the surface.
+(Three of the four landing legs had such probes hanging down underneath.)
+The real Buzz Aldrin announced it as soon as the light came on so Armstrong knew to shut down the engine — and the spacecraft would drop the last few feet to land on the moon.
+However, Armstrong was concentrating on avoiding obstacles all the way to the surface and he ignored Aldrin’s call.
+(I have placed a link farther down to a recording of the actual landing.)
+As a result, the Eagle’s touch-down was the softest of all the moon landing Apollos.

 One fault that the DVD has in common with many films on DVD–so this is not a criticism of the film itself–is the poor usability of the menu system, the main page of which contains buttons represented by largely meaningless graphic icons with no accompanying text.
 (Not even hover text.)
 So you just have to guess what they do or click each one to find out.